Chicago Car Accident Lawsuits and Settlements

 Illinois Follows Modified Comparative Negligence Rule

 In many auto accident cases, both drivers are guilty of some degree of negligence in causing the accident.
 These are called shared fault cases.
 When shared fault is present, Illinois follows a modified comparative negligence system.
-This means that the amount of money a plaintiff is awarded for their accident case may be reduced based on their percentage of fault contributing to the injury.
+This means that the amount of money a plaintiff is awarded for their accident case may be reduced based on the percentage of fault contributing to the injury.
 If a plaintiff is found to be more than 50% at fault, they are barred from recovering any damages.
 However, if the plaintiff is found to be 50% or less at fault, their damages will be reduced proportionally by their percentage of fault.

 Compensation in Chicago Car Accident Lawsuits